nuomi/nuomi.github.com/_posts/2012-07-01-reading-the-art-of-community-2nd.md

 These interactions, and the feeling of belonging that they produce, are generated from a distinctive kind of economy: a social economy.

+##Social Capital 社会资本

+The first known use of the term social capital (referred to in Robert Putnam’s Bowling Alone: The Collapse and Revival of American Community [Simon & Schuster]) was by L. J. Hanifan, a school supervisor in rural Virginia.
+Hanifan described social capital as “those tangible substances [that] count for most in the daily lives of people: namely goodwill, fellowship, sympathy, and social intercourse among the individuals and families who make up a social unit....”

+In essence, if a member of your community has a positive approach to another member, her social capital grows, which has a positive impact on that person and the community as a whole.
+It all sounds a lot like karma, and it is.

 ##社区的实质

 So let’s have a quick recap: